ricouard/ricouard2025_bay_of_biscay/README.md

 * `accessibility values` contains the calibrated values of accessibility by species and by year at the different steps of the analysis.

+* `isis_db` contains the ISIS-Fish databases necessary to run all local simulations, both for calibration (except the LHS optimisation which are in `LHS_run` folders) and validation.
+These constitute versions 1 to 3b of the model.

 * `R_fun` contains R scripts with the all functions used in the project

 * `LHS_run` contains all the files necessary to perform the simulation and analyses associated to the LHS plan on Ifremer super calculator (Datarmor).